ioannouE/bio-colouration/docs/index.md

-# Bio-Colouration AI Analysis

-**Unlocking the complexity of organismal colour patterns using AI**
+# Phenoscape: Unlocking the complexity of organismal colour patterns using AI

 This project provides a comprehensive framework for analyzing and characterizing colour pattern variation within and between bird species using advanced machine learning techniques, particularly contrastive learning with SimCLR.

-## 🎯 Project Overview
+## Project Overview

 The repository contains code for analyzing biological colour patterns across three different data modalities: